artemsheludko/adam-blog/_posts/2017-10-25-hotdogcloud.markdown

 In the future I'd like to try pointing serverless at Google Cloud or Azure and see what the appreciable differences are there.

 Hotdog cloud was a great little project that's still fun to pull out on my phone whenever the bratwurst guy at home depot tempts me by.

+_Update: I got a nice chuckle when a few days later AWS's official blog posted [a similar example](https://aws.amazon.com/blogs/startups/building-a-hotdog-detecting-app-on-aws-yes-really/) using rekognition to detect hotdogs on slack._